rostyslav-sydor/Game-of-life/README.md

 # Game-of-life
-Conway's game of life implementation with some fancy UI.
+Conway's game of life implementation with optimizations and some fancy UI.

 ## Requirements
  - Python 3.5+